 - Winston Crisp, Vice President of Student Affairs

-- Jennifer Ferry, Senior Director, Engagement, Culture, and Communications, ITS
+- Jennifer Ferry, Senior Director, Engagement, Change and Portfolio Management, ITS

 - Catherine Quinlan, Dean, USC Libraries